Giarre murder: Aftermath

 The incident led to the creation of the eastern Sicilian chapter of Fuori! ('Out!') – an acronym for Fronte Unitario Omosessuale Rivoluzionario Italiano ('Italian Revolutionary Homosexual Unitary Front') – a gay rights organization founded in Turin in 1971.
 A month later in Palermo, openly gay former priest Marco Bisceglia, with help from conscientious objector Nichi Vendola and militants Massimo Milani and Gino Campanella, founded Arcigay, the first section of ARCI dedicated to gay culture, which soon spread all over Italy.
 It effectively laid the seed for the birth of the contemporary Italian homosexual movement, after the first experiences of associationism made in Rome in the 1960s.
 Shortly thereafter in Bologna, the city council officially recognized the gay association Il Cassero by granting it a venue.

 On 9 May 2022, the City of Giarre affixed a memorial plaque dedicated to the two victims at the entrance of the Domenico Cucinotta municipal library.

-The 2023 film Fireworks, directed by Giuseppe Fiorello, is based on this story.
+The 2023 film Fireworks, directed by Giuseppe Fiorello, is based on these events.